 The time limitation for completing all of the requirements for all School of Management graduate degree programs is five years.
 Time is counted from the beginning of a student’s program, regardless of any leave of absence taken.
 If a student takes a leave of absence and returns to the university, the student will be subject to curriculum changes that have taken place in the interim.

 Filing for Graduation Diplomas and Commencement

 Graduation applications, evaluations, and conferment are serviced through the USF Graduation Center, located within the One Stop Office. (see One Stop Enrollment and Financial Services section of Part III: Student Services)

-Candidates applying for the conferral of a graduate degree should file the online Graduation Application form in the term preceding the final semester of registration for degree requirements and within the time limitation for degree completion by the following deadlines:
+Candidates applying for the conferral of a graduate degree should file the online Graduation Application form in the semester preceding the final semester of registration for degree requirements.Joint degree students must file for graduation separately for each degree program.
+The application must be filed within the time limitation for degree completion by the following deadlines:

 Fall Term: September 1

 Spring Term: February 1

 Summer Term: February 1

 Please note: To be considered for all Graduate Awards and Honors, students must submit applications to Student Affairs Manager within 2 weeks of the Spring Commencement February 1st deadline.

 The Application for Graduation form is available online at www.usfca.edu/graduation and is valid for three consecutive semesters, beginning with that listed on the application; after this period, a new application must be submitted.